 Some may argue (WE are some of those people) that these tests reflect the student’s college readiness or academic prowess but the organizations both remain steadfast that their tests are the best way to measure a student’s abilities for the colleges.

-Differences in the SAT vs ACT:
+Key Differences in the SAT vs ACT:

-- The science section is only offered on the ACT
+- ACT science section only

 - SAT offers a formula reference guide whereas the ACT does not